kshavv/floodMappingPipelines/Readme_part-1(data_collection).md

 after running the flood classification, regions the Random Forest model mispredicts are added as negatives to correct the model.

-The polygons live in the repo under `waterDatasetBuilder/Data`.
+The latest polygon data live in the repo under `waterDatasetBuilder/Data` which contains all 5 categories in seperate folder.
 More polygons can be added, or existing ones updated, simply by opening the files in Google Earth Pro and editing them.